 - the Research track focuses on users and their needs, experiences, habits, and desires.
 It synthesizes models, best practices, and general ‘Design Knowledge’.
 Its foundational course is Design Research.
 Intensive workshops will touch on topics such as User Research and Field Research, and other workshops may be organized to follow on from students’ needs and requests.

-- the Creation track deals with prototyping, making and crafting digital artifacts, as well as programming how they interact with users, society, and other objects.
+- the Creation track deals with prototyping, making and crafting digital artefacts, as well as programming how they interact with users, society, and other objects.
 Its foundational course is Interaction Engineering.
 Intensive workshops will touch on specific techniques.

-- the Strategy track examines the ‘social life’ of design artifacts, their relation to the market and consumers, as well as their impact on future scenarios.
+- the Strategy track examines the ‘social life’ of design artefacts, their relation to the market and consumers, as well as their impact on future scenarios.
 Its foundational course is Design Ethics.
 Intensive workshops will touch on topics such as Business Modelling, Digital Disruption, and Future Service Design, and other workshops may be organized to follow on from students’ needs and requests.

-- The Project track also deals with practical real-world assignments co-created with a network of industrial partners.
+- the Project track also deals with practical real-world assignments co-created with a network of industrial partners.
 This track constitutes the backbone of the programme, and connects all the previous ones.
 The three projects are fast-paced, interactive design challenges of 6, 12 and 20 weeks respectively.
 They differ in duration, complexity and coaching intensity, as well as in the number of stakeholders involved.
 Project briefs are collected by the Master's programme faculty and partners from real-world stakeholders in the fields of design practice and research.

-Students are evaluated in two summative assessments (midterm and end), for 30 ECs each.
+Students are evaluated in two summative assessments (midterm and end), for 30 ECTs each.
 The two summative assessments consider all the tracks of the programme, with deliverables and indicators specified in the Study Guide.
 Other formative assessments are provided by each lecturer through feedback given throughout the tracks.